DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS.md

     // value Exist
 }

 // 3.
-For loop (it will also print prototype chaine values) for (var key in ObjectName) {
+For loop (it will also print prototype chain values) for (var key in ObjectName) {
     console.log(key)
 }